How to Deal with Tire Kickers

 Have a detailed FAQ section

 Many of the questions you get will repeat themselves.
-A great FAQ page will help your customers find an answer to their question before they even talk to a sales agent, saving you time and money.
+A great FAQ page will help your customers find the answers to their questions before they even talk to a sales agent, saving you time and money.
 Moreover, self-service is becoming increasingly popular in recent years as a customer support method.

 Talk to the right person